Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 The honest limits

-Geofencing is a strong deterrent, not a guarantee, and it is worth being clear about why.
+Geofencing is a strong deterrent, not a guarantee, and it's worth being clear about why.
 The location Clox checks comes from the worker's own phone.
 Clox reads what the device reports.
 That means a determined person with the right tools can try to feed a phone a false location, the same way they could with any app that trusts the device.

-None of that makes it foolproof, and it is not meant to.
+None of that makes it foolproof, and it's not meant to.
 It raises the effort required to cheat and puts the odd cases in front of a human.
 For an honest crew, it quietly confirms people were where they said.
 For the legal question, the point is narrower and cleaner: location is read at the punch, from the phone, with notice, and nothing is tracked in between.

 Common questions crew owners ask